Published on June 16th, 2014 | by Geckos Tales Team

 Elephant activities to avoid

-• Elephant football entails training the elephant to respond to a command (again through threat of pain) to make movements that can be very unnatural and physically stressful.
-The things weigh 1500kg – they’re not designed to play football.
+• Elephant football: The training done for an elephant to respond to a command (again through Phajaan) is grueling and movements like that for elephants can be very unnatural and physically stressful.
+Elephants weigh 1500kg – they’re not designed to play football.

-• Other extreme activities such as tight rope walking (highly risky – a 1m drop would be fatal), riding a tricycle and playing basketball all entail cruel training techniques.
+• Other extreme activities: Tight rope walking (highly risky – a 1m drop would be fatal), riding a tricycle and playing basketball are all usually done through unethical training techniques.

-In the above circumstances, it is clear that the five freedoms we spoke about in our last post are not being granted.
-Amongst animal welfare professionals, it is widely understood that elephants cannot be kept adequately in captivity.
-They are large, they are demanding and they are not domesticated animals.
-If you ever see an elephant doing something it wouldn’t do in the wild (playing football, for example), it is, generally speaking, being mistreated.
+In these activities, it’s clear that the universal standard of animal welfare, called the Five Freedoms, are not being met.
+It’s widely understood in the animal welfare community that elephants cannot be kept adequately in captivity.
+They’re large, they’re demanding and they’re not domesticated animals.
+If you ever see an elephant doing something it wouldn’t do in the wild (i.e. playing football), there’s a very high chance it’s being mistreated.

 What can you do to help elephants?

-• Keep in mind a few simple key points to look out for when visiting a venue with wild animals:
+• Keep in mind a few key points to look out for when visiting an attraction with wild animals:

-- No signs of abuse or distress in the animals.
-Are the animals healthy and without wounds and not showing any behavioural problems?
-Do the animals seem calm but not apathetic?
+- No signs of abuse or distress in the animals: Are the animals healthy, without wounds and not showing any behavioural problems?
+Do the animals seem calm but aren’t just lying there either?

-- Clean and natural husbandry conditions.
-Are the animals housed in a natural environment?
+- Clean and natural living conditions: Are the animals housed in a natural environment?
 Is the area kept clean?

-• Don’t ride elephants or patronise shows where the elephants are clearly made to perform unnatural or human-like activities.
-You should voice your concerns to the appropriate tourism authorities when you get the chance.
+• Don’t ride elephants or support attractions where the elephants are clearly made to perform unnatural or human-like activities.
+You can also voice your concerns to the appropriate tourism authorities when you get the chance.

 • Many of the activities they are made to do are physically and psychologically damaging and stressful.

-• The existing captive elephant populations need action to improve their welfare.
+• The existing captive elephant populations need action by travellers like you to improve their welfare.